 4. Miniature Schnauzer

-are very obedient and easy to train, making them excellent pets for first-time owners.
-They do tend to bark, however, this common dog behaviour can be curbed if they are properly trained.
+The Miniature Schnauzers are very obedient and easy to train, making them excellent pets for first-time owners.
+They do tend to bark, but this common dog behaviour can be curbed if they are properly trained.
 Due to their moderate energy level, they require daily exercise.
-The Miniature Schnauzers are highly adaptable - they can adjust easily to a new environment and tolerant of any climate.
+The Miniature Schnauzers are highly adaptable - they can adjust easily to a new environment and are tolerant of any climate.
 They are typically healthy and long-lived and are less aggressive than other terriers.
-Read more: MY Schnauzer Club

 Mixed breed dogs are generally healthier than purebred dogs.
 Studies have found that mutts have a longer lifespan and are less prone to diseases.
 The cost of owning a mutt, in general, is way cheaper than a purebred.
-Most importantly, mutts tend to be easy-going and be easier to train.
-Read more:
+Most importantly, mutts tend to be easy-going and are easier to train.

 6. Toy Poodle